Storing image files for automated link rewriting

 http://www.mydomain.com/images/english_images/screenshot.png

-tag embedded in the English article looks like this:
+In this case, the src attribute in the img tag embedded in the English article looks like this:

 <img src="http://www.mydomain.com/images/english_images/screenshot.png">

-directory.
-This means that when you create a version of "screenshot.png" in another language, such as Japanese, you can leave the name of the Japanese image file unchanged, and simply store it in a Japanese-specific directory such as japanese_images
+With this approach, you store every image file in English, that is linked-to in an English article, in this english_images directory.
+This means that when you create a version of "screenshot.png" in another language, such as Japanese, you can leave the name of the Japanese image file unchanged, and simply store it in a Japanese-specific directory such as japanese_images.

 In summary, you can store all localized versions of your English image files with the same name as the original English image file, and simply adapt the name of the directory to match the relevant language.
-You can then have more directories as needed, spanish_images
+You can then have more directories as needed, spanish_images for Spanish images, french_images for French images, etc.

-This way, Language I/O can create a rule that says that whenever the system translates an English article into Japanese, it also rewrites the src
+This way, Language IO can create a rule that says that whenever the system translates an English article into Japanese, it also rewrites the src attribute in all img tags in the article to replace english_images with japanese_images:

 <img src="http://www.mydomain.com/images/japanese_images/screenshot.png">

-Because the image file name is the same, Language I/O only needs to edit the name of the language-specific directory to make sure that the Japanese version of the screenshot appears, instead of the English.
+Because the image file name is the same, Language IO only needs to edit the name of the language-specific directory to make sure that the Japanese version of the screenshot appears, instead of the English.

 Alternative conventions

 The above example is not the only way to automate image link rewriting.
-The trigger for the Language I/O relinking rules can be a language-specific directory, but also a language-specific domain, a language code in a URL parameter, the image file name itself, or something else.
+The trigger for the Language IO relinking rules can be a language-specific directory, but also a language-specific domain, a language code in a URL parameter, the image file name itself, or something else.
 It simply requires a repeating pattern to work.

 For example, you may not want to have language-specific directories, and prefer to store all image files in the same exact directory.
 In this case, simply add a language code to the file name itself, so that the rules rewrites the file name.